Peterforyou/web3bridge-task-1/README.md

 ## Overview
 This is a task from Frontend Mentor to build a 3-column preview card componet to aid my proficiency in learning Css flexbox.

-### The challenge
-The challenge is to build out this 3-column preview card component and get it looking as close to the design given as possible.

 ### Screenshot